Consumer Union Certificates

 Any investor can buy stocks or bonds through a broker.
 There are two types of brokers: "full service" and "discount."
 With discount brokers, you won't get any advice or recommendations.
 Online brokers like Ameritrade or E*TRADE are perfect examples of this.
 Full-service brokers offer advice, but typically only deal with higher net worth clients, and sometimes even have a minimum deposit.
 Maybe you will need a full-service broker someday, but a discount broker is often sufficient for most investors.

 You can also purchase stock directly from companies, which is called a direct stock purchase plan (DSPP).
 Most often, new investors will buy stocks through a mutual fund that has a bunch of managers.
 There are plenty of great things about a mutual fund.
 However, always be aware of the fees.
 Even a 2% fee over the span of 10 years can eat up some of your expected returns.
-With that said, selecting the right managed fund for your needs makes things much easier than managing a portfolio yourself.
+With that said, selecting the right managed fund for your needs makes things much more comfortable than managing a portfolio yourself.

 Unfortunately, nearly every kind of investment product has some fee or commission attached to it.
-In fact, every trade (buy and sell) will have a fee.
+In fact, every trade (buy and sell) will have a cost.
 No matter what you do, you will always pay some commission, so get used to it.
 Even if you choose to have your money managed, a "management expense ratio" (MER) will be an annual fee based on the size of the investment.

 Mutual funds are firms that buy and manage a giant portfolio of stocks in different sectors, then sell units/shares to the public.
 There are also "load" and "no-load" funds.
 If a fund has a "back-end" load, it means there is a fee charge when you redeem.
 A "front-end" is the opposite and is charged up front.
 If it is a "no-load" fund, then you can buy or redeem the units/shares at any time without paying a commission.
 This necessary information should help you research and select the fund management company for your needs.